 (b) “Surplus government property” means excess real or personal property that is not required for the needs of and the discharge of the responsibilities of all Federal agencies that has been declared surplus by the General Services Administration (GSA).

-§ 663.536 How may a Tribe or Intertribal consortium receive excess or surplus government property of other agencies?
+§ 663.536 How may a Tribe receive excess or surplus government property of other agencies?

-(a) Upon the request of a Tribe that has executed a TTSGP compact, the Secretary shall notify GSA to request that the Indian or Intertribal consortium be provided the required authority to use to GSAxcess to identify and select excess or surplus property.
+(a) Upon the request of a Tribe that has executed a TTSGP compact, the Secretary shall notify GSA to request that the Tribe be provided the required authority to use to GSAxcess to identify and select excess or surplus property.

-(b) The Tribe or Intertribal consortium shall file a request for specific property with the GSA and with the Secretary on the same day, and shall state how the property is appropriate for use for any purpose(s) for which a TTSGP compact and funding agreement is authorized.
+(b) The Tribe shall file a request for specific property with the GSA and with the Secretary on the same day, and shall state how the property is appropriate for use for any purpose(s) for which a TTSGP compact and funding agreement is authorized.

 (c) The Secretary shall expeditiously process such request and shall exercise discretion to acquire the property in the manner described in § [cite to earlier regulation] of this subpart.

-(d) Upon approval of the Tribe or Intertribal consortium’s request, the Secretary shall immediately request acquisition of the property from the GSA or the holding agency, as appropriate, by submitting the necessary documentation in order to acquire the requested property prior to the expiration of any “freeze” placed on the property by the Tribe or Intertribal consortium.
+(d) Upon approval of the Tribe request, the Secretary shall immediately request acquisition of the property from the GSA or the holding agency, as appropriate, by submitting the necessary documentation in order to acquire the requested property prior to the expiration of any “freeze” placed on the property by the Tribe.

-(e) The Secretary shall specify that the property is requested for donation to a Tribe or Intertribal consortium pursuant to authority provided in 23 U.S.C. §207(l)(8).
+(e) The Secretary shall specify that the property is requested for donation to a Tribe pursuant to authority provided in 23 U.S.C. §207(l)(8).

 (f) The Secretary shall request a waiver of any fees for transfer of the property in accordance with applicable Federal regulations.